chocolatey/docs/input/docs/CentralManagement/CentralManagement.md

 ![Central Management Logo](images/features/ccm/central-management.png)

-This provides an overview on Chocolatey Central Mangement (CCM).
+This provides an overview on Chocolatey Central Management (CCM).
 It provides both setup and use of CCM.

 ___
 <!-- TOC depthFrom:2 depthTo:5 -->